Technology · Production Process

 Parameter Typical Range Why it matters

-Pulp Consistency 3% – 5% Controls wall thickness stability, reduces weak corners, improves repeatability.
+Pulp Consistency 3% – 5% Controls wall thickness stability, reduces weak corners, and improves repeatability in the paper egg tray production process.

-Vacuum Pressure -0.04 to -0.06 MPa Improves fiber deposition, surface finish, and edge integrity on molds.
+Vacuum Pressure -0.04 to -0.06 MPa Improves fiber deposition, surface finish, water removal, and edge integrity during vacuum forming.

-Drying Temperature 160°C – 220°C Too low causes soft trays; too high increases warp risk and brittleness.
+Drying Temperature 160°C – 220°C Too low may cause soft trays; too high increases warp risk, brittleness, cracking, and uneven moisture removal.

-Capacity Planning 1000 – 8000 pcs/h Requires matching forming cycle + drying throughput + stacking efficiency.
+Capacity Planning 1000 – 8000 pcs/h Requires matching forming cycle, drying throughput, stacking efficiency, labor arrangement, and factory layout.

 Thin walls / weak corners

-Cause: unstable pulp consistency, poor fiber dispersion, uneven vacuum suction.
+Cause: unstable pulp consistency, poor fiber dispersion, insufficient screening, uneven vacuum suction, or blocked mold drainage holes.

 Warping after drying

-Fix: optimize airflow distribution, adjust temperature zoning, improve transfer stability.
+Fix: optimize airflow distribution, adjust drying temperature zones, improve tray support during transfer, and control moisture before stacking.

 Rough surface / poor finish